mortinger91/mortinger91/README.md

 I love and strongly believe in Free and Open source software ❤️

-In my spare time I like to code, study and tinker with IoT devices.
+In my spare time I like to code, study and tinker with IoT devices. <br>
 Here are (some of) the topics I am interested in:
 - cybersecurity/privacy
 - advanced networking